ibm-cloud-docs/openwhisk/openwhisk_logs.md

 ---

 copyright:
-  years: 2018
+  years: 2017, 2018
-lastupdated: "2018-08-24"
+lastupdated: "2018-10-17"

 ---

+{:new_window: target="blank"}
 {:shortdesc: .shortdesc}
+{:screen: .screen}
 {:codeblock: .codeblock}
-{:screen: .screen}
+{:pre: .pre}
 {:tip: .tip}
-{:pre: .pre}

 # Logging and monitoring activity
 {: #openwhisk_logs}

-Logging and monitoring is automatically enabled in {{site.data.keyword.openwhisk_short}} to help you troubleshoot issues and improve the health and performance of your actions.
+Logging and monitoring is automatically enabled in {{site.data.keyword.openwhisk}} to help you troubleshoot issues and improve the health and performance of your actions.
+You can also use the {{site.data.keyword.cloudaccesstraillong}} service to track how users and applications interact with the {{site.data.keyword.openwhisk_short}} service.

 ## Viewing logs
 {: #view-logs}